 \section{Introduction}

 A \emph{quantum Markov semigroup} (QMS) is a one-parameter semigroup $(P_t)_{t\geq0}$ of completely positive operators on a $C^*$-algebra $\mc A$.
-It is typically used to describe the non-unitary evolution of a quantum system, as in the case of a (weak) interaction with a thermal bath or in a measurement process \cite{BP,SL}.
-The generator of a QMS is referred to as the Lindblad operator.
-We focus to the case in which $P_t$ is self-adjoint with respect to the GNS inner product induced by a suitable density matrix $\sigma$.
+QMS are typically used to describe the non-unitary evolution of quantum systems, as in the case of (weak) interaction with thermal baths or in measurement processes \cite{BP,SL}.
+See also \cite{Ba} for the relevance of QMS in the context of quantum information theory.
+The generator of a QMS is referred to as the Lindblad generator.
+We focus to the case in which $P_t$ is self-adjoint with respect to the GNS inner product induced by a state $\sigma$.
 In particular, $\sigma$ is an invariant state for $P_t$.

 Given an initial state $\rho$, we are interested in the exponential convergenze of its evolution $\rho P_t$ to the invariant state $\sigma$, that we quantify in terms of the \emph{trace distance}, the non-commutative version of the total variation distance.
-In the case of classical Markov semigroups this topic has become a central issue in probability theory, and it has been addressed by different methods, such as: coupling arguments, functional inequalities, and spectral theory.
+In the context of classical Markov semigroups, this topic has become a central issue in probability theory that it has been addressed by different methods such as: coupling arguments, functional inequalities, and spectral theory.
 We refer to \cite{Peres} for a review on the subject.